UnicoLab/FlowyML/docs/index.md

 ```

 ### 13. 📦 First-Class Asset Types
+Assets are not just files; they are first-class citizens with lineage, metadata, and versioning.
 Specialized types for ML workflows.
-Not just generic files.

 ```python
 from flowyml.core import Dataset, Model, Metrics, FeatureSet